trustyai-explainability/guardrails-detectors/docs/custom_detectors.md

 # Custom Detectors
 You can overwrite [custom_detectors.py](detectors/built_in/custom_detectors/custom_detectors.py) to create custom detectors in the built-in server based off of arbitrary Python code.
-This lets you quickly and flexible create your own detection logic!
+This lets you quickly and flexibly create your own detection logic!

 The following rules apply: